Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part2_deep_dive/15_precision_techniques.typ

 `Map<PartitionKey, AbstractState>`.

 #definition(title: "Partitioned Domain")[
-  Let $K$ be a set of partition keys (e.g., protocol types, call sites).
+  Let $K$ be a set of partition keys (e.g., request types, call sites).
   The partitioned domain $D_K$ maps each key to an abstract state: $D_K = K -> D$.
   The concretization is the union of all partitions: $gamma(f) = union_(k in K) gamma(f(k))$.
 ]

-#example-box(title: "Partitioning by Protocol")[
+#example-box(title: "Partitioning by Request Type")[
-  In our FirewallChecker, the most effective partition key is often the *Protocol* (TCP vs. UDP vs. ICMP).
+  In our Analyzer, the most effective partition key is often the *Request Type* (GET vs. POST vs. PUT).

-  We maintain separate invariants for TCP flows and UDP flows.
+  We maintain separate invariants for GET requests and POST requests.
-  - The TCP partition tracks sequence numbers and flags.
+  - The GET partition tracks query parameters.
-  - The UDP partition tracks lengths and checksums.
+  - The POST partition tracks body size and content type.

-  This prevents "pollution" where UDP packets are flagged for missing TCP flags.
+  This prevents "pollution" where POST requests are flagged for missing query parameters.
 ]

 === Implementation Strategy